 In the early years of school, homework expectations are minimal, generally comprising of reading, Mathletics and either spelling or the learning of high-frequency words.
 As children move through the school, homework may comprise other activities, based around literacy/maths or the current topic of study.
-By the time children reach the intermediate level, homework is generally the completion of work that has been started at school.
+By the time children reach the senior and intermediate level, homework is generally the completion of work that has been started at school.
 The increased use of digital tools for learning e.g., google classroom, student blogs etc, means there is a seamless transition between learning that happens at school and at home.

 Don’t get into a battle with your child over homework as it turns homework into a negative that may last for years.
 STOP if you find you are battling with them about it and write a note or talk to the teacher about the situation, to try to find a solution.

 Homework serves different purposes at different stages and homework includes talking about your child's day with them.